XENON1T/processing/montecarlo/fax_waveform_py/readme.md

  - Under class `BuildMiniTree`
      - Edit `_process()`: add the minitrees you want in hax.minitrees.load()
      - Edit `hax_init`: specify hax.init() conditions

+__Update__
+ - Codes for production processes have been moved into `production_process` folder with their individual files for easy read and modification.
+ - `personalize_config` has been set to 'False' by default, as 'XENON1T SR1_parameters' pax configs are being loaded.
+ - Switched to using hdf instead of pickle for data saving.

+__Tip__
+ - If you want use different pax version for simulation and processing, you can comment out `ProcessRaw` when using one pax version, and uncomment it after the production finish, and then run the code again.
+Since every process have build-in `check`, the raw data won't be regenerated again and kept which is produced with the first pax version.

 ## Thanks to